Fibonacci turbulence: Fibonacci turbulence

 We consider a sub-class of the models (\ref{M},\ref{Ob},\ref{Ham1}) which is Hamiltonian with a local interaction:

 The equations of motion $\imath \dot a_i= {\partial{\cal H}/\partial a_i^*}$ are as follows:

-This model can have numerous classical and quantum applications, since $i$ can be denoting real-space sites, spectral modes, masses of particles, number of monomers in a polymers, etc. The Hamiltonian describes, in particular, decay and coalescence of waves or quantum particles, breakdown and coagulation of particles or polymerization of polymers, etc, when interactions of comparable entities are dominant.
+This \addGF{family of models (each characterized by $V_i$)} can have numerous classical and quantum applications, since $i$ can be denoting real-space sites, spectral modes, masses of particles, number of monomers in a polymers, etc. The Hamiltonian describes, in particular, decay and coalescence of waves or quantum particles, breakdown and coagulation of particles or polymerization of polymers, etc, when interactions of comparable entities are dominant.
 In particular, the model describes the resonant interaction of waves whose frequencies are the Fibonacci numbers $F_i=\{1,1,2,3,5\ldots\}$ defined by the identity $F_i+F_{i+1}=F_{i+2}$ with $F_0=0$.
 Indeed, such waves are described by the Hamiltonian

 The first term corresponds to the linear terms in the equations of motion, while the second term represents the only possible resonant interactions, since no non-consecutive Fibonacci numbers sum into another Fibonacci number (Zeckendorf theorem).
 For any real $t$, the Hamiltonian (\ref{Fib00}) is invariant under the $U(1) \times U(1)$ transformation $a_i\to a_ie^{\imath F_it}$ due to $F_i+F_{i+1}=F_{i+2}$.
 The transformation (to the wave envelopes) reduces the equation of motion $\dot a_i= \partial{\cal H}_0/\partial a_i^* $ to (\ref{Fib}).